 So go ahead and take the test from Galatians chapter 5.
 What Spirit are you displaying to the world around you?
 How much love do you show?
 Joy?
 Peace?
 Patience, kindness, goodness, faithfulness, gentleness, and self-control?
 Will others say at your funeral, “Man, that guy (or gal) really knew the Bible.”?
 Or will they say, “Man, he (she) really LIVED the Bible and showed Christ to the world.”?

 We all get to choose who we will be.
 There was a time I thought myself qualified to be a judge and a leader of His people.
 Now I realize the only thing I’m qualified for is death, and that if it wasn’t for the blood of Messiah and His wonderful grace I would receive just that.
 I’m grateful that I’m afforded the opportunity to serve before His throne in ANY capacity.
 For me and my house?
-We have chosen to not judge the world, to not fix people’s doctrines, and to not call people out publicly for their sin.
+We have chosen to not judge the world, not fix people’s doctrines, and not call people out publicly for their sins.
 For me and my house, we choose to serve the Lord.
 And that starts by serving you.

 Social sites can be deleted at any time because of Big Tech censorship, so please join our newsletter to stay connected with us.